Nyaniso Dzedze

-Nyaniso Ntsikelelo Dzedze is a South African performing artist.
-Born (1986) and raised in Johannesburg.
-The actor, dancer, choreographer, and singer is best known for his lead roles as adult Simba in Beyonce's Disney release Black Is King.
+Nyaniso Ntsikelelo Dzedze (born 13 September 1988) is a South African performing artist, actor, dancer, choreographer, and singer.
+He is best known for his lead role as adult Simba in Beyoncé's Disney release Black Is King.

-His South African television debut was with his role as Tsietsi Namane on e.tv telenovella Ashes to Ashes.
+Born in 1986 and raised in Johannesburg, his South African television debut was with his role as Tsietsi Namane on e.tv soapie Ashes to Ashes.

 He was also recognized for his lead role as Muzi in Hear Me Move - South Africa's first dance movie.

-He received a nomination for Most Promising Actor at the 12th Africa Movie Academy Awards in Rivers State.
+He received a nomination for Most Promising Actor at the 12th Africa Movie Academy Awards in Port Harcourt, Nigeria.

 His wife Yana Fay Dzedze is German.